jesperfj/force-rest-api/README.md

     QueryResult<Account> res = api.query("SELECT id FROM Account WHERE name LIKE 'Test account%'", Account.class);

+### JSON serialization

+By default, ForceApi will remove all properties with value null from the payload before it gets sent to Salesforce for an update.
+If you would like more control over this, you can override that default:

+    ForceApi api = new ForceApi(new ApiConfig()
+    				.setIncludeNullValues(true));

+This setting will let you control for each field if you want to send its null values (e.g. to clear existing values) or not.
+You can then e.g. exclude null values on an individual field basis by using Jackson annotations:

+    // ... your data container class representing an SObject structure
+    @JsonProperty("isRestricted__c")
+    @JsonInclude(JsonInclude.Include.NON_NULL)
+    Boolean isRestricted;

 ## Working with API versions

 You can inspect supported API versions and get more detailed info for each version using `SupportedVersions`: